doyaaaaaken/vue-environment-sticker/README.md

 Vue.component("environment-sticker", EnvironmentSticker);
 ```

-And simply, use that vue component like below code.
+And then, use that vue component like below code.
 ```sh
 <body>
   <div class="content-wrapper>